Wastack/yang-lib/README.md

 # yang-lib

-A YANG parser library written in typescript>
+A YANG parser library written in typescript

-## TODO

-- License